 Probably this is the best meringue in Melaka.
 Mostly because of the light egg custard cream under the fresh strawberries.
 You will enjoy a lot when all this slowly disolve in your mouth.

 In general, we can say that the Majestic Malacca high tea delivered an insight into a cultural melting pot.
 In a short time, we tasted almost all of the world’s influences on Melaka.
 All the bites as different as they were, were fresh, tasty, and with a homemade mark that makes the Majestic Melaka tea set one of the best high tea in Melaka.
+However if your trip is continuing to the Kuala Lumpur, Don’t forget to check out the Best High Tea in KL article.

 Majestic Malacca High Tea Review Card